sebaslh12/RoRPortfolio/README.md

 - `rails g model mode_name prop1:type1 prop2:type2 ... propN:typeN`: Creates a model and a migration with the specified props. **Migration has to be run after this command**

-- `rails g`
 - `rails g scaffold app_name property:type`: A scaffold is a set of automatically generated files which forms the basic structure of a Rails project.

+- `rails g resource name property:type`: A light version of the scaffold generator, it adds the migration, controller, and a view folder.
+All of those are empty or with the bare minimum to make it functional